smitdave/MASH-Main/MASH-dev/SeanWu/README.md

 ## Work Queue

 ### Debugging:
-* PfSI.Setup in MACRO and MICRO need to be de-coupled.
+1. PfSI.Setup in MACRO and MICRO need to be de-coupled.
 MACRO setup should only target objects from MACRO and MICRO setup should only target objects from MICRO.
+2. HumanPop constructor changed; make sure MICRO can work with the new changes.

 ### MACRO:
 * Support initial simulations on Bioko Island data through bugfixes.